aekala/StarFree/README.md

 # StarFree
 ![Star Advertister Logo](https://www.catholiccharitieshawaii.org/wp-content/uploads/2016/04/Star-Advertiser-logo.jpg)
-A Google Chrome Extension to Read Star Advertiser Premium Articles For Free
+**A Google Chrome Extension to Read Star Advertiser Premium Articles For Free**

 ## Setup
 In order to use this Google Chrome extension, you'll need to download the project onto your computer.
 You can do this by downloading the .zip file and then extracting it to a folder.

 Before you can load this extension into Google Chrome, you'll have to enable "Developer mode" by typing in "chrome://extensions/" in your search browser and enabling the setting there.

 ![Enable Developer Mode](https://cdnblog.webkul.com/blog/wp-content/uploads/2019/07/15065714/3-2.png)

 Once you have Developer mode enabled, click "Load unpacked" on the "chrome://extensions/" page and select the folder you previously unzipped the project to.
-You should see the extension now
+You should see the extension now.

 ## Using StarFree
 The icon for this Google Chrome extension will be grayed out on websites that are not Star Advertiser Premium Articles.